 There are several companies offering household bin collections in Dublin.
-It’s not easy to find out which company has the lowest bin collection charges in Dublin – because some of them don’t publish prices on their websites.
+It’s not very easy to find out which company has the lowest Dublin Bin Collection Charges – because some of them don’t publish prices on their websites.

 Some of the bin companies only serve certain areas of Dublin – so you might not actually have many choices in which company you select.

 Bin charges are becoming a bit like mobile phone plans.
 You can choose a plan with a low usage threshold – but if you exceed the limit you will end up paying a lot more.